The Pandemic and Living in a World of What-Ifs was published in Facility Management Magazine

 In today’s world, we must realize that what can happen to one facility in one area of the country can just as likely occur to another facility in any other area of the country.
 This reflects the times we are living in.

-With this understood, here are some of the critical step’s facility managers can take when it comes to assessing current building security:
+With this understood, these are some of the Roles of a facility manager when it comes to assessing current building security:

 Crime statistics.
 It is true that no facility manager can assume their property is safe just because it is in an affluent area.
 However, it is also true that properties located in less affluent areas or near heavy crime areas may be at greater risk for break-ins, vandalism, nearby street unrest, and other unsavory activity.
 This makes evaluating the surrounding demographics a critical issue.